-Topsoil was encountered at the ground surface of eight (8) of the borehole locations with measured thicknesses ranging between 180± and 300± mm.
+Topsoil was encountered at the ground surface of twelve (12) of the borehole locations with measured thicknesses ranging between 180± and 300± mm.
+Additionally, an 800± mm peat deposit was encountered at the ground surface of Borehole 107.
 It should be noted that the thickness of the organic soil layer could vary drastically across the site from those reported at the borehole locations.
+It is likely that the site has been regraded to achieve the present condition for farming, and therefore, filling of local depressions may result in fill pockets not detected by the boreholes.